 Instructions

-• Heat oven to 350°F and adjust oven rack to middle position.
+• Heat the oven to 350°F and adjust oven rack to middle position.
 Line a rimmed baking sheet with foil.
 Spray a metal rack with non-stick cooking spray and set it over the baking sheet.

 For the Topping:

-• Whisk all topping ingredients together in a medium mixing bowl; set aside.
+• Whisk all topping ingredients together in a medium mixing bowl.
+Set aside.

 For the Meatloaf:

-• Par-cook the bacon in a large skillet set over medium heat just until the fat is rendered out, 5-7 minutes.
+• Par-cook the bacon in a large skillet over medium heat just until the fat is rendered out, about 5-7 minutes.
 The bacon should be pliable and not brown or crispy at all.
-Transfer bacon to a paper towel-lined plate for a few minutes, then place it in the bowl of a food processor fitted with the

-• Discard all except 2 tablespoon rendered bacon fat from the skillet and set the pan over medium-low heat.
 Add the diced onion to the bacon fat and cook, stirring often, until onion is translucent and has softened, about 4-6 minutes.
-Add minced garlic, stir and cook 30 seconds.
+Add minced garlic, stir and cook for 30 seconds.

 • In a large bowl, mix together the cooked onion/garlic mixture, milk, ketchup, Worcestershire Sauce, Dijon mustard, oats, eggs and black pepper.
-Let mixture rest for 2 minutes.
+Let the mixture rest for 2 minutes.

-• Pour the liquid mixture over the meat mixture and mix just until ingredients are incorporated.
+• Pour the liquid mixture over the meat mixture and mix until ingredients are incorporated.
 Try not to over-work the mixture or the meatloaf will be a little tough.

 • Pour half the topping mixture over each meatloaf.
 Cook at 350°F for 50-65 minutes or until the internal temperature reads 160°F, on an instant-read meat thermometer, and the juices run clear.
-Note – If the topping is browning too quickly after 25 minutes, tent the loaves with foil (don’t wrap tightlto prevent burning.

 • Transfer loaves to a cooling rack and let rest 10-15 minutes before slicing.
+Enjoy!

 Becky’s Tips